mosip/documentation/docs/upgrade-handling-case-insensitive-duplicates.md

    Make sure to copy the output to a text file to manage the duplicate data effectively.

-## How to deactivate/ delete the case insensitive duplicates?
+## How to deactivate/delete the case insensitive duplicates?

 1. Login in to the [admin portal](https://docs.mosip.io/1.2.0/modules/administration/admin-portal-user-guide) with a user having `ZONAL_ADMIN` role.